albertofp/dotfiles/notes/books/ddia/designing-data-intensive-applications.md

 A system being reliable is not enough.
 It should to be able to _scale_, that is, deal with increase in load.

 ### Describing Load

+Concept of _load parameters_: metrics by which to define load.
+Which is relevant depends on the software architecture.

+- Concurrent users
+- Requests per second
+- Ratio of reads to writes to a database
+- ...

+### Describing Performance

+- How is performance affected by increasing load and keeping system resources the same?
+- How much do you need to increase system resources to maintain the same performance under increased load?

+Some examples of performance metrics:

+- **Throughput**: number of records processed per second
+- **Response time**: time between client sending a request and receiving a response

+There is always a lot of variance that affects performance.
+Factors like temperature, airflow, mechanical vibrations, can be considered "random" to some degree.
+Therefore, it is more useful to think of performance as a _distribution of values_.
+We express this distribution in the form of _percentiles_, for example, _p99_ or _p90_ response time, meaning 99% or 90% of response times, respectively, are faster than that threshold.

+### Aproaches for Coping with Load

+There is a limit to how much with can cope with increased load without having to rethink our architecture.
+Within each magnitude of expected load, however, there are ways mitigate loss of performance:

+- **Vertical Scaling**: increasing the system resources of the machines running the application
+  - Simpler approach, but prohibitively expensive and very prone to diminishing returns
+- **Horizontal Scaling**: increasing the number of machines sharing the load
+  - Often more adabtible to changes in load, but introduces more complexity

+Solutions are highly individual and depend on the nature of the problem at hand, but are made up of a combination of familiar building blocks arranged in common patterns.

+### Maintainability

+The majority of the cost of software is not in its initial creation, but in its maintenance after the fact: fixing bugs, adapting to new platforms, adding new features etc. It is important that our applications be _maintainable_, that is, easy to be worked on even after the initial implementation is "finished".
+There are 3 design principles that contribute to software maintainability:

+- **Operability**: make it easy for operations to keep the system running smoothly
+- **Simplicity**: remove as much complexity from the system as possible and make it easy for new engineers to understand it
+- **Evolvability**: make it easy for engineers to make changes to the system in the future

+### Operability

+Good operability makes routine tasks easier for the operations team:

+- Good monitoring providing visibility into runtime behaviour of the system
+- Support for automation and integration with standard tools
+- Avoiding dependence on individual machines
+- Good documentation and easy to understand operational model
+- Sane default behaviours with the option to override them
+- Self-healing where possible/appropriate, with the possibility of manual control when needed
+- Predictable behaviour

+### Simplicity: Managing Complexity

+Symptoms of complexity include:

+- Tight coupling of modules
+- Tangled dependencies
+- Inconsistencies in naming and terminology
+- Special cases to work around issues

+Complex software is harder and more expensive to maintain, and makes bugs much more frequent.

+A tool to mitigate complexity (when used properly) is _abstraction_, allowing us to hide implementation details where appropriate.

+### Evolvability

+Requirements change, dependencies change, business priorities change etc. Our software must be able to be adapted when needed.
+Evolvability is tightly linked to the software's simplicity and the quality of its abstractions.